 Get the provisioning script via direct link below.
 Pick the link depending on the chosen location:

-Once a Nimbus team has already been provisioned y ou can also find a script "download" button located within the User Settings.
+💡 Once a Nimbus team has already been provisioned y ou can also find a script "Download" button located within the User Preferences (Portal).

-- Connect to Azure AD and your tenant.
+- Connect to Microsoft Graph, Microsoft Teams and your Nimbus tenant.

 - Create, update or delete an Application Instance and grant the required consent to it to be able to set up conversations.

-- Associate or remove PSTN license (License name: 'Microsoft 365 Phone System - Virtual User').
-Refer to Installation Prerequisites > PSTN licensing for details.
+- Associate or remove Phone System license 🔍 Refer to Installation Prerequisites > PSTN licensing for details.

 → After execution, the Script reports back to Nimbus.
 If everything was successful all changes are reflected in the Service Settings.

-Note that a rerun of this script is necessary for every additional Service and/or within your tenant.
-You may want to read → How to deploy Microsoft Runbook to automate this process.
+💡 Note that a rerun of this script is necessary for every additional Service and/or within your tenant.

-- Execute the Script and provide your tenant admin credentials
+- When requested to login, provide your tenant admin credentials

 - Carry on with the next step for further technical details.

 The following steps apply only if your Nimbus service has a PSTN number assigned to it via its Service Settings.

 The script allows you to choose how you would like to apply the required Phone System license to a service (Application Instance).

 The script will ask before any Online Voice Routing Policy should be applied to a service (Application Instance).